3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://people.eecs.berkeley.edu/~kanazawa/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/angjoo.jpg" | prepend:site.baseurl }}"></a>
     <p>
       <b><a href="https://people.eecs.berkeley.edu/~kanazawa/">Angjoo Kanazawa</a></b> Assistant Professor at UC Berkeley.
-Her research focuses on the visual perception of the dynamic 3D world behind everyday photographs and video.
-Previously, she was a research scientist at Google.
+Her research focuses on the perception of the dynamic 3D world behind everyday photographs and video.
+Her lab is interested in developing methods that can learn a structured model of the world from visual observations.
+She also advises Luma AI.
     </p>
   </div>
 </div><br>